It isn’t that we don’t know how to interlink blog posts.

 In the post, I’ve described that Bluehost shared hosting plan is one of the best choices for a new blog.

 But Bluehost shared hosting has three subscription plans.
 To help my readers choosing the right one from these three plans, I needed to write another post…

-Then I linked that post from the previous post.
+Then I linked the post from the previous one.

 This is the interlinking blog posts.

 When we read a topic, we sometimes want to know more about the topic.
-It is a publisher’s responsibility to help his readers to find out more of the topic.
+It is a publisher’s responsibility to help his readers to find out more about the topic.

 And interlinking blog posts is a great way to do this.

 In this post, I’ll share how to interlink blog posts effectively to increase your blog’s page views.

 Before that let’s see why we should interlink blog posts and how it helps to increase page views.